kitspace-forks/Miriam/README.md

 Credits
 --------
-Miriam is an open source project, supported by Miroculus in collaboration with Arduino (Sweden).
+The original Miriam is an open source project, supported by Miroculus in collaboration with Arduino (Sweden).
 The team is led by Juho Terrijarvi.

+This version of Miriam plus has been improved by Strawlab to make it work with Syto-9 + DNA for potentially Covid-19 test.
 Icon and image designed by Miroculus.